-In addition to disconnecting the region from Ukrainian telecommunications, the Russian government is in Kherson depicting famed Russian poet Aleksandr Pushkin and historical commander alongside the tagline “Kherson – A City with Russian History” and patriotic quotes.
-The billboards likely serve : to assert a common cultural history and respond to Ukraine’s removal of several Pushkin statues across the country.
-As one described them, the billboards are the culmination of Russia’s “bloody” establishment of control through “Tanks – war – death – occupation – Pushkin.”
+In addition to disconnecting the region from Ukrainian telecommunications, the Russian government is putting up billboards in Kherson depicting famed Russian poet Aleksandr Pushkin and historical commander Aleksandr Suvorov alongside the tagline “Kherson – A City with Russian History” and patriotic quotes.
+The billboards likely serve two purposes : to assert a common cultural history and respond to Ukraine’s removal of several Pushkin statues across the country.
+As one commentator described them, the billboards are the culmination of Russia’s “bloody” establishment of control through “Tanks – war – death – occupation – Pushkin.”
 At the same time, busts of Ukrainian poet Taras Shevchenko are defaced, Ukrainian museums are burned and looted, and when UNESCO officials visited Ukraine in July, they confirmed over 160 cultural sites were damaged since Russia’s full-scale invasion began.
 Russian bombing has even damaged the memorial at Babyn Yar, where 100,000 Jewish and other Ukrainians were executed by the Nazis during World War II.

 Dehumanizing Rhetoric Plus Denials and Threats